Calvineng72/Authority-Measure/README.md

 ## What probably needs to be customized for other contract collections

-* data loading (which is customized).
+* Data loading (which is customized).
 Overwrite the function **articles_as_strlist** in src/main02_parse_articles.py, should return a list where each entry is a tuple (text, {"contract_id": idx, "article_num": article_num})
-* we care for different roles, e.g. worker, firm etc. This is simply a dictionary, e.g. worker are the following words: worker="employee,worker,staff,teacher,nurse,mechanic,operator,steward,personnel" Overwrite these for customized applications in the file main04_compute_auth.py
+* We were interested in very specific roles, e.g. worker, firm etc. This is simply a dictionary lookup of the subject of a clause, e.g. following words are considered to be *worker*: worker="employee,worker,staff,teacher,nurse,mechanic,operator,steward,personnel" Overwrite these for customized applications in the file main04_compute_auth.py